 On March 16, the California State Legislature approved Assembly Concurrent Resolution 189 to adjourn the 2019-20 Regular Legislative Session for Spring Recess until at least April 13, due to the outbreak of the coronavirus pandemic.
+On April 3, the legislature extended the recess until May 5.
+We expect that date to change again.
 This has resulted in committee hearings being cancelled and staff being ordered to work remotely.
 The Capitol is not open to the public during this time.
+On May 20, Governor Newsom issued an Executive Order for all Californians to shelter in place, which could last through at least the end of May.
+In order to limit social gatherings, there has been conversation about the legislature reconvening for the sole purpose of addressing COVID-19 related items, emergency budget items, fire preparedness, and other emergency bills at some point in June.
+Legislators are being asked to have a short list of priority bills for possible consideration, although there is no guarantee that the Regular Session will resume.
 There has been discussion about shortening the Summer Recess to account for the lost time, but with the uncertain duration needed to flatten the curve of spreading the virus, the situation remains fluid.